Oscar Schmidt Jr.: Medal of Honor citation

 For gallant conduct and extraordinary heroism while attached to the U.S.S.
 Chestnut Hill, on the occasion of the explosion and subsequent fire on board the U.S. submarine chaser 219.
 Schmidt, seeing a man, whose legs were partly blown off, hanging on a line from the bow of the 219, jumped overboard, swam to the sub chaser and carried him from the bow to the stern where a member of the 219's crew helped him land the man on the afterdeck of the submarine.
 Schmidt then endeavored to pass through the flames amidships to get another man who was seriously burned.
 This he was unable to do, but when the injured man fell overboard and drifted to the stern of the chaser Schmidt helped him aboard.

 Death and legacy

-Schmidt died the day before his 77th birthday and was buried at Arlington National Cemetery, Arlington County, Virginia.
+Schmidt died on March 24, 1973, the day before his 77th birthday, and was buried at Arlington National Cemetery in Arlington County, Virginia.